canonical/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 The question then becomes, how to trust that this public key is authentic?
 Turns out the key is also signed: it's signed by the parent zone's key, which is also signed by its parent, and so on, all the way to the top: the root DNS zone.
 The root zone keys are trusted implicitly, and all DNS resolvers have it as a trust anchor.
 This sequence of keys and signatures all the way to the top is called the chain of trust.

 The public key cryptography behind SSL/TLS is similar, but there we have the Certificate Authority entity (CA) that issues the certificates and vouches for them.
 Every single web browser or other SSL/TLS client or operating system needs to have a "bootstrap" list of CAs that it will trust by default, and there are dozens.
 In DNSSEC, the only bootstrap public key the resolver needs is the root zone one.
-It's as if there was only one trusted CA.
+It's as if there were only one trusted CA.

 In the references section there is a very nice and simplified 12-step example on how a Validating DNS Resolver would go about returning the result of a query and validating it using DNSSEC.